RESOURCES

 Will it be easy for me to find myself an apartment that suits my budget?

 Very easy.
-If you're in a hotel and new to Thailand, ask the receptionist to write down in Thai that you're looking for an apartment with aircon maximum of let's say 3,500 Baht in a particular area wifi included.
-Next, go down to a queue of motocycle taxis in your preferred neighborhood and show them the paper.
-Within minutes you're on your way to an apartment costing 3.500 Baht.
+If you're in a hotel and new to Thailand, ask the receptionist to write down in Thai that you're looking for an apartment with aircon a maximum of let's say 3,500 Baht in a particular area wifi included.
+Next, go down to a queue of motorcycle taxis in your preferred neighborhood and show them the paper.
+Within minutes, you're on your way to an apartment costing 3.500 Baht.
 Don't forget to negotiate the fee in advance with the motorcycle taxi driver.
 Visiting 5-6 places will cost you approximately 300 Baht.
 Alternatively, if it's a small area, simply walk around and ask.
 All apartment buildings look pretty much the same and are super easy to spot.

 Is there a deposit required?